agarrharr/adam.garrett-harris.com/_posts/2015-06-26-how-to-start-learning-javascript.md

 ![Don't Panic]({{site.baseurl}}/assets/uploads/2015/06/dontpanic.jpg)

 I got job maintaining a website, when I barely knew html.
-I got a got writing asp, when I only knew php.
+I got a job writing asp, when I only knew php.
 I got a job making a [cordova app](http://cordova.apache.org/) when I had never built a full app with Javascript and I had definitely never used cordova.
 And most recently I got a job using [d3js](http://d3js.org/), when I had never heard of d3 before.

 Another quick tip is this.
-Sometimes you don't have a learn a thing yet.
+Sometimes you don't have to learn a certain technology right now.
 Just knowing that it exists is enough for now.
-Then later, you know that you can learn it if you need to.
+Then you know that you can always come back and learn it later if you need to.

 Here's my top tips and a list of resources.
 This isn't exhaustive or authoritative.
 They are merely suggestions.